 3. Projector Throw Ratio

 Lastly, when choosing which projection size best suits your needs there also has to be consideration given to throw ratio and whether or not it will fit within range limitations.
 A throw ratio tells how far away from an object that distance can get while still being able to see all parts of what is projecting (the greater this number, the smaller objects fill up more space).
-As such, if you are using a short throw projector (which have lower ratios) then it is better for you to project onto a larger screen.
+As such, if you are using a short-throw projector (which has lower ratios) then it is better for you to project onto a larger screen.

 The Best Projector Screen Size

-The most mainstream screen sizes fall inside 100 – 120 inches (2.5metar-3metar) diagonal, to a great extent relies upon the size of your room.
+The most mainstream screen sizes fall inside 100 – 120 inches (2.5metar-3metar) diagonal, to a great extent relying upon the size of your room.
 This is around 2.2metar-2.65metar wide (in view of a widescreen 16:9 projector) and makes going for a projector over an expert showcase beneficial.

 Sometimes people make the mistake of choosing a screen size that is too small, which may result in poor picture quality.

-Irrefutably the “best” distance between the projector screen and seating area is difficult to figure.
+Irrefutably the “best” distance between the projector screen and seating area is difficult to figure out.
 A general rule is that seats should be located at a distance that is no less than double the width of the projected image, and no more than five times the width of the image (the furthest seat from the screen.)